Sign In Forgot Password

 • Talk with Beth Jarvis in the office to confirm your catering needs.

-• We continued to attend Saturday morning services while following along in the prayer book and participating to reach the required seven Saturday morning services.
+• We continued to attend Saturday morning services while following along in the prayer book and participating to reach the required number of Saturday morning services.

-• We contacted the office and scheduled for three months ahead of time three one-hour meetings for the teen and the rabbi to talk Torah and write the speech.
+• We contacted the office and scheduled for three months ahead of time three one-hour meetings for the teen and the rabbi to talk Torah and life, and to write the speech.
 The rabbi and your teen will study the meanings of the Torah and haftarah portions together, and prepare notes for a rough draft of the Dvar Torah.
 (Parents may attend these meetings if they wish.)
-At the same time, we booked one one hour meeting of parent(s) and the rabbi for the week before the bar/t mitzvah to go over the shared Honors Document.
+At the same time, we booked one one hour meeting (Zoom or in person) of parent(s) and the rabbi for the week before the bar/t mitzvah to go over the shared Honors Document.

 3 months before (or earlier)